 How Truck Accident Passenger Injury Cases Work - And The Laws Involved

-A truck driver is generally not supposed to allow anyone to ride in the truck who is not also employed by the trucking company and engaged in performing his or her job duties.
+Unless authorized to do so by their employer, a truck driver is generally not supposed to allow anyone to ride in the truck who is not also employed by the trucking company and engaged in performing their job duties.
 If the truck driver does so by bringing along a friend, spouse, or even hitchhiker on the trip, then the trucking company could be responsible for any resulting harm to the passenger.
-Because the degree of liability assumed by the trucking company will vary according to the details of the accident, you will need to consult with an experienced truck accident attorney to discover what compensation you can expect to receive after being injured in this type of accident.
+Because the degree of liability assumed by the trucking company will vary according to the details of the accident, you will need to consult with an experienced commercial vehicle accident attorney to discover what compensation you can expect to receive after being injured in this type of accident.

 - When is the trucking company primarily liable for a passenger's injuries?

 - What laws apply to injuries sustained by passengers injured in an 18-wheeler wreck?

 - When can a passenger receive compensation for their injuries?

 - Does a semi-truck's injured passenger need a lawyer?